 This is a WWII system based on the venerable Tractics rules.
 They system is free, and can be found here.

 This is a set of Napoleonic rules based on Irregular Miniature's 2mm/6mm Napoleonic Rules Box.
 The Irregular rules are required for play.
 It can be downloaded here.

 Games I Cannot Find

-I have run across mention of two Napoleonic systems which I cannot seem to get an active download for.
-The first is titled Hougomont, which says it is based on Irregular Miniatures 2mm/6mm rules.
-The other - which looks from the pictures like it might run on a smart phone - is called ActionFront.
-If you are the creator of either system, please contact me.
+I have run across mention of a Napoleonic systems which I cannot seem to get an active download for.
+It looks from the pictures like it might run on a smart phone.
+It is called ActionFront.
+If you are the creator of this system, please contact me.